Find Grad Schools

 6 Yearly Graduations

 The 4th most popular school in the country for genetics majors who are seeking their graduate certificate is Grand Valley State University.
-Roughly 23,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,900 per year, while in-state graduate students, on average, pay $17,904 per year.
-For the 2020-2021 academic year, 6 graduate certificates were handed out to genetics majors at GVSU.
+The average in-state tuition for full-time undergraduates is $14,302 per year, while in-state graduate students, on average, pay $18,456 per year.
+During the most recent year for which we have data, 6 people received their graduate certificate in genetics from GVSU.

 5 Yearly Graduations

 Columbia University in the City of New York is the 5th most popular school in the nation for students seeking a graduate certificate in genetics.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 5 people received their graduate certificate in genetics from Columbia.
+The average in-state tuition for full-time undergraduates is $61,989 per year, while in-state graduate students, on average, pay $52,016 per year.
+During the most recent year for which we have data, 5 people received their graduate certificate in genetics from Columbia.
+About 25% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #6